Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 ---
 title: Canada Is A Legacy System
 description: "Canadian government looks strange because it is a working legacy system: old interfaces, ceremonial dependencies, undocumented conventions, and terrifying migration risk."
+tags: [government, canada, legacy-systems, institutions, architecture]
 ---

 Canada is a legacy system.

-That is not an insult.
+I mean that descriptively.

 Not entirely.

-A legacy system is not bad because it is old.
-It is bad when nobody remembers which parts are load-bearing, which parts are ceremonial, which parts are obsolete, and which parts only still exist because removing them would require a meeting that could destroy the organization.
+Age alone does not make a system bad.
+The danger starts when nobody remembers which parts are load-bearing, which parts are ceremonial, which parts are obsolete, and which parts only still exist because removing them would require a meeting that could destroy the organization.

 That is Canada.